 Data Analysis

-The analysis is based on the statistics of the United Nations, Trademap.org as well as our own gathering from day to day assessment of transport documents.
-According to our conclusion, Ghana imports have steadily increased each year since 1995, reaching US$13,075 billion worth of goods in 2018.
+The analysis is based on the statistics of the United Nations, Trademap.org as well as our gathering from day-to-day assessment of transport documents.
+According to our conclusion, Ghana’s imports have steadily increased each year since 1995, reaching US$13,075 billion worth of goods in 2018.
 But the trade balance was against Ghana until the beginning of the second-decade 21st century.
-The exports overtook the imports just after 2010 leading a positive trade balance with only fine margins.
+The exports overtook the imports just after 2010 leading to a positive trade balance with only fine margins.

-In the past year, the top import products, in terms of values to Ghana, are by far Non-Crude Oil (US$1.8 bln), Passenger Vehicles (US$1.5 bln), Electronic appliances (US$1.1 bln).
+In the past year, the top import products, in terms of value to Ghana, are by far Non-Crude Oil (US$1.8 bln), Passenger Vehicles (USD 1.5 bln), and Electronic appliances (USD 1.1 bln).
 Since 2016, these three groups of commodities have equally split and accounted for more than 30% of total Import value.
 This finding partially correlates to the outcome we have come up with by assessing documents submitted for CTN application.

 Closing in the 20% mark, China has a market share more than the next three suppliers put together.
-In fact, being a major supplier to most of the countries in the world, China dominated the supply chain of the West-African country for the last 10 years.
+Being a major supplier to most of the countries in the world, China dominated the supply chain of the West African country for the last 10 years.

 Prohibited to Import Ghana